 A typical scammer won’t accept a credit card payment or a PayPal transfer.
 That’s because these services accept chargeback requests — if it turns out you’ve been scammed, the bank can reverse the transfer and restore your funds.

 Instead, scammers will want to be paid through Western Union, MoneyGram, and similar non-refundable money transfers.
 Do not go along with this, no matter what justification they come up with.

-Also, scammers might email you from a public domain (@gmail.com, @usa.com etc) but with “citizenshipper” as part of the address.
-That’s an instant red flag — all CitizenShipper correspondence goes through our own domain (@citizenshipper.com).
+Scammers might also email you from a public domain (@gmail.com, @usa.com, etc) but using “citizenshipper” as part of the address.
+That’s an instant red flag — all CitizenShipper correspondence goes through our own domain (@citizenshipper.com, optionally @citizenshipper.tips).

 Recently, we've discovered scammers that offer fake insurance deals hiding behind names and domains vaguely similar to CitizenShipper's.
 Anyone who tries to sell you pet insurance on our behalf is definitely a scammer - we do not provide any kind of insurance policy as a part of our service.

-Here's a few screenshots, just so you'd know what to stay away from.
+Here are several screenshots to help you get a sense of what to stay away from.
 The first is a fake insurance certificate from a non-existent organization called IATA (not to be confused with the legitimate IPATA):

 The second is a spam message from uscitizenshipper.com (a fake address, not associated with CitizenShipper).
 Their fake pet insurance costs $325, supposedly 100% refundable (it's not):

-Whenever you suspect you’re being scammed, feel free to contact us and report the incident.
+So whenever you suspect you’re being scammed feel free to contact us and report the incident.
 We’ll review the case and let you know how to proceed.